szaumoor/ZSTweaks/ZSTweaks/README.md

 Finally, by default, it will only grant APR to non-fighter casters, as fighters already have the APR they need.
 This can be disabled in the configuration file.

-**Component 443:** Make Symbol of Death work with +6 saving throw bonus if above the 60 HP threshold

-This spell is useless if the health of the enemy, which ordinarily you cannot know, is above that threshold, so it's fairly wasteful to use the spell unless the enemy is Near Death or the enemies are very weak anyway and easy to kill.
-As such, now the spell works for HP above 60, but with a bonus of +6, giving it at least some (small) chance of working at all times.

 **Component 444:** Make Flesh to Stone use Petrification saves and optionally make some creatures immune to it like in IWD

 This makes this spell force a save vs. petrification instead of a save vs. spell.
 I think Flesh to Stone and Disintegrate are way too similar functionally, and it's almost always a better idea to use Flesh to Stone over Disintegrate (they're both even boosted equally if cast by a Transmuter).
 This affects the version that beholders use.